Season 1898/99

 James Templeton, Bob McColl and Robert Lambie had been selected to play for Glasgow against Sheffield but all three withdrew.
 They could not take any more time off work after the London trip only three weeks previously.
 The Glasgow team, without any Queen's Park players, was beaten 2-1 at Bramall Lane.

 Queen's Park did not have a match on Saturday 17 December.
 The next fixture was on Christmas Eve, with Celtic visitors to Hampden Park.
 The 7,000 or so spectators were treated to a high quality, keenly contested match.
 Celtic scored an early goal from a scrimmage but Willie Stewart soon equalised.
 Dan McArthur made some excellent saves but could do nothing to prevent Dyke Berry giving Queen's the lead with a fierce drive.
 Queen's continued to press but, against the run of play, Jack Bell made the score 2-2.
 It was tough on Queen's but Bob McColl struck after a brilliant passing move to put his side ahead at the interval.
 As the second half progressed, Celtic's superior fitness began to tell.
 While James Templeton was off the field receiving attention, Bell equalised for Celtic with a splendid goal.
-Either John Divers or Willie Orr then made the score 4-3 in favour of the Parkhead men.
+John Divers then made the score 4-3 in favour of the Parkhead men.
 Queen's did their utmost to find a leveller but to no avail.
-The Spiders had Andrew Baird in goal for the unwell Kenny Anderson.
+The Spiders had Andrew Baird in goal for Kenny Anderson who had a bad cold.
 The consensus of opinion in the press was that, if Anderson had been in goal, Queen's Park would not have lost.

 Queen's Park's last game of 1898 came on Saturday 31 December, with Vale of Leven their opponents at Hampden Park.
 Vale of Leven had been resurrected as an amateur club but were struggling financially.
 The Scottish Referee remarked that life and death for the young Vale rested on this match.
 Queen's Park were 8-2 winners.
 As was often the case, the identity of the goalscorers varied from newspaper to newspaper.
 The Glasgow Herald gave the Queen's scorers as McColl (5), Stewart, Berry and Lambie, with Rodger and McVean replying for Vale.
 The North British Daily Mail, on the other hand, opted for McColl (3), Berry (2), Stewart, Lambie and Wilson, with Rodgers and M'Intyre on target for the Alexandria side.